iSahilSharma/javascript-is-weird/README.md

     console.log(numbers);

  #### What do you thing will be the output of numbers?
- As per the normal understanding, the strings are sorted alphabetically and numbers are sorted numerically.
+ As per the normal understanding, the strings should be sorted alphabetically and numbers numerically.
 Hence, we expect the output to be:

-      // Output: Array [1, 100000, 21, 30, 4]
+      // Output: Array [1, 4, 21, 30, 100000]

 However, the output comes to be:

     // Output: Array [1, 100000, 21, 30, 4]

 This is my first dumbfound encounter with JavaScript.
-The reason for this is
+The reason for this is sort method converts the elements inside the array into string and then sorts it alphabetically.
+This is called [lexicographical order](https://en.wikipedia.org/wiki/Lexicographical_order).